Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 The Detailed Version

 Your body has an internal clock that functions like a self-timer system.
-Here, it releases hormones, neurotransmitters, and bodily substances at similar times every day.
+It releases hormones, neurotransmitters, and bodily substances at similar times every day.
 This ‘clock’ is known as your circadian rhythm.

 Your circadian rhythm is closely tied to your eating, sleeping, waking, activity, and light exposure; your body uses your day-to-day interactions with the world around you to set this biological clock.